gregogolla/gregogolla.github.io/docs/top-banner.md

 ![alt text](images/3.1_Message.png "messages icon")
 </div>

-Clicking on the `See All Messages` link takes you to the Mailbox view from where a user can view all messages that they have received (in the `Inbox` Folder), sent (in the `Sent` Folder) or saved as a draft (in the `Drafts` Folder).
+Clicking on the `View All` button takes you to the Mailbox view from where a user can view all messages that they have received (in the `Inbox` Folder), sent (in the `Sent` Folder) or saved as a draft (in the `Drafts` Folder).

-Clicking on the `Create Message` takes you to the `Compose New Message` view that allows you to compose and send a message to another member on the site.
+Clicking on the `New Message` takes you to the `Compose New Message` view that allows you to compose and send a message to another member on the platform.
 You can also compose a new message by using the `Compose` button at the top of the messages screen.

 <!-- tabs:start -->
 #### **Desktop**